 I am a ceramic artist specializing in creative contemporary sculpture and functional ware.
 I merge my love of literature, history, and design into my ceramics work.
-I have transitioned my studio practice into the creation and running of Newboro Manor, a creative centre for art experiences of all kinds.
+I have transitioned my studio practice into the creation and running of Stone Manor Studios, a creative centre for art experiences of all kinds.

 "Imagination does not become great until human beings, given the courage and the strength, use it to create!" ~ Maria Montessori

 I am self-taught and a workshop-trained ceramic artist.
 I moved to Newboro Manor, an 1860s manor house in the heart of Rideau Lakes in 2021 and opened Stone Manor Studios in a carriage house on the property.
 Here, is where I realize my dream of creating a space where creatives can gather, connect, create, and reset. will provide art experiences in my stone carriage house.
 I will continue to work on my own art practice while facilitating opportunities for teachers and creatives to engage with the arts.

 Owner and Creative Director of Stone Manor Studios

 Volunteer Communications Coordinator with the Ottawa Guild of Potters

 Mentorship with Susan Low-Beer, Toronto, ON, through Fusion: The Clay and Glass Association

 Director, Outreach and Communications for POPULACE, a Canada 150 project for the Ottawa Guild of Potters.
 9000 clay sculptures were installed on the grounds of the Canadian Museum of Nature

 Director.
 Director of Outreach and Communications for COMPASS, an installation of 4000 clay sculptures on the grounds of the Canadian Geographical Historical Society